pLabarta/dcrwebcomic/03 - DEX/Scripts/dcr_comic_3_script_en.md

 ## 03

-**Narrator:** "To grow their business, the even post fake stats to appear to be bigger."
+**Narrator:** "To grow their business, they even post fake stats to appear to be bigger."

 **Setting:** A small building with a huge front.
 Behind it, some tickets use a stair to turn on/off the light.